govau/content-guide/_writing-style/plain-english.md

 Writing in plain English means using simpler and more direct language.

 It does not mean ‘dumbing down’ information.
+Plain English helps decision making and builds trust with the user.

 ### How to write in plain English

-- Write less and [structure content](/content-structure/) around the needs of the user.
+- Avoid jargon so the user can understand the first time they read the content.
 - Use [active voice](#voice) --- not passive.
 - Choose the shorter [plain English word, term, sentence](/terms-phrases/#plain-english-terms) and paragraph over the longer.
-- Avoid jargon so the user can understand the first time they read the content.
 - Minimise punctuation.
 Use several short sentences instead of a long sentence broken up with punctuation.
+- Aim for a Year 5 reading level (the same level a 9 year old can understand) --- see [guidance on readability](#readability).

 ### Make sure all of the users can understand